All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Room temperature storage.
 Lyophilized BPC-157 is stable at room temperature for extended periods (weeks to months).
 The freeze-dried form is much more resistant to degradation than the reconstituted liquid form.

 Refrigerated storage is better.
 While room temperature is acceptable, refrigeration extends the shelf life significantly.
-If you have multiple vials, keep the ones you will not use soon in the fridge.
+If you have multiple vials, keep the ones you won't use soon in the fridge.

 Long-term storage: freezer is fine.
 Unlike reconstituted peptide, lyophilized BPC-157 can be stored in the freezer for even longer shelf life.
 The absence of water means no damaging ice crystal formation.

 Keep sealed.
-Lyophilized peptide should stay in its sealed vial until you are ready to reconstitute it.
+Lyophilized peptide should stay in its sealed vial until you're ready to reconstitute it.
 Exposure to moisture in the air can start degrading the peptide before you even add bacteriostatic water.

 Check expiration dates.
 Compounding pharmacies assign expiration dates based on stability testing.
 Respect these dates.
 Expired peptide may be less potent or degraded.